Gini Steinke – Founder & Executive Director

 In 2005 the need for ovarian cancer education and awareness was growing in our community.
-Invitations were sent out to medical professionals and ovarian cancer survivors in our area to see if there was an interest in the community to form an organization that would target ovarian cancer awareness.
-In March, a small group of 9 women joined around a table at Renee’s Survivor Shop to discuss the need and toss around ideas on how we would get the word out.
-Needless to say the excitement around that table was overwhelming and everyone committed to working hard to get the word out somehow.
-Well we worked so hard that 4 months later we had our first walk and then the following year our first golf outing in memory of Karen Creque.
+Local medical professionals and ovarian cancer survivors were invited to see if there was an interest to form an organization that would target ovarian cancer awareness.
+In April, a small group of nine women joined around a table at Renee’s Survivor Shop to discuss the need and toss around ideas on how we would get the word out.
+Four short months later we hosted our first Awareness Walk and plans for a golf outing were underway.

-Since that day in 2005 it became my passion to grow the OCC through education, awareness and major fundraisers, but most importantly the opportunity to help women fighting ovarian cancer.
+Since that day over a decade ago it has become my passion to grow the OCC through education, awareness and major fundraisers, but most importantly the opportunity to help women fighting ovarian cancer.
 It’s an honor to provide support, community resources and financial assistance to these women.
-Without the wonderful support from our community, our volunteers and the precious board members, the Ovarian Cancer Connection could not have made such an impact in our community in such a short period of time.
+Without the full backing from our community, our volunteers and the precious board members, the Ovarian Cancer Connection could not have made such an impact in our community in such a short period of time.
 Thank you!

 My Mom, Mary Lou Davis, was diagnosed with Stage 4 Ovarian Cancer in 2009 at the age of 68.
 We were no stranger to this diagnosis, as my Grams, (Mom’s Mom) Evelyn Lawrence also battled Ovarian Cancer.
 Even still, Mom’s diagnosis caught us off guard.
 My first encounter with OCC was at a walk.
 We surprised Mom and rallied a huge team together of family and friends and made incredible memories of a beautiful day honoring her brave fight.
 We were blessed to get to participate in 4 of those walks, each one a treasured gift.
 Mom lost her battle 9/13/13, one week before the walk that year.
 As hard as it was, we still participated just 5 days after her funeral, only this time it was in her memory.
 I realized right then as I looked around at other women there fighting with everything they have, that this organization gave us treasures, and as soon as I could get myself emotionally together, I wanted to be a part of that effort.
 The education part has really stood out to me – I don’t want anyone to go through what Mom and Gram did.
 I want ladies to know the symptoms and listen to their bodies.